56 Brilliant Woodworking Tips for Beginners

 Easy Odd-Width Measuring

 How do you divide 11-3/8-in. (or any other mathematically difficult number) into equal parts without dividing fractions?
 Simple.
-Angle your tape across the workpiece until it reads an easily-divisible dimension and make your marks with the tape angled.
+Angle your measuring tape across the workpiece until it reads an easily-divisible dimension and make your marks with the tape angled.
 For example, say you want to divide an 11-3/8-in. board into three equal parts.
 Angle the tape until it reads 12-in., and then make marks at “4” and “8”.
-Plus: More measuring tips and tricks.

 Safety When Cutting Small Parts